 - Window device holder

 - Blue-tooth Headset

-Also you MUST set up all SAT-NAV trips before you drive and MUST have the device set up and ready to take calls before you set off, thus keeping your hands free at all times, the last thing you want is to not stop to change the driving route on your device and look down while driving only to not see that child run into the road.
+You must also set up your SAT-NAV before you drive and ready to take calls before you set off, thus keeping your hands free at all times, the last thing you want is to not stop to change the driving route on your device and look down while driving only to not see that child run into the road.

 Bear in mind then you can still be stopped if the Police think you are still being distracted even if your device is hands-free, the main purpose of your (the driver) is the safety of yourself and others around you, not your social media followers or messages.